bbanting/budgettool/README.md

 - Is changing year necessary if an entry can easily be made with a different year?
 - Is hiding entries necessary if there is undo/redo?
 - Replace "year" and "all" with year number
-- If there's no active year, how to differentiate ids between years
+- If there's no active year, how to differentiate ids between years when selecting for edit and delete?
   - hexadeciaml ids?
 - A master records class; when iterated over, checks most recent years first
   - All records from all years are available but this way there isn't one ginormous file